ARE YOU HITTING A ROAD BLOCK WITH LOSING WEIGHT?

 Your weight is a balancing act, but the equation is simple.
 If you eat more calories than you burn, you gain weight.
 And if you eat fewer calories and burn more calories through physical activity, you lose weight.

-In the past, research found about 3,500 calories of energy equaled about 1 pound (0.45 kilogram) of fat.
+In the past, research found that about 3,500 calories of energy equaled about 1 pound (0.45 kilogram) of fat.
 So researchers thought burning or cutting 500 calories a day led to losing 1 pound a week.
 But this isn’t true for everyone.

 In general, if you cut about 500 calories a day from your usual diet, you may lose about ½ to 1 pound a week.
-But this can vary depending on your body, how much weight you want to lose, your gender and activity level.
+But this can vary depending on your body, how much weight you want to lose, your gender, and activity level.

 Cutting calories